amgrubb/amgrubb.github.io/_pages/grubb-lab.md

      style="float: right; height: 300px; padding-left: 30px;" />
 -->
 **Catherine Kung** '22 she/her (SURF 2021)
-Catherine is an SDS and psychology major that has become particularly interested in visual analysis and representations over the courses.
-She lived in 5 different countries before coming back to the US, so she finds it difficult to pinpoint where she is am from.
+Catherine is an SDS and psychology major that has become particularly interested in visual analysis and representations over her courses at Smith College.
+She has lived in 5 different countries before coming back to the US, so she finds it difficult to pinpoint where she is from.
 Outside of classes, Catherine enjoy archery, acting, and reading.
-Catherine also really, REALLY like bubble tea.
+Catherine also really, REALLY likes bubble tea.
 </div>